anza-xyz/solana-pay/point-of-sale/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
-See the [LICENSE](LICENSE) file for details.
+The Solana Pay Point of Sale app is open source and available under the Apache License, Version 2.0.
+See the [LICENSE](./LICENSE) file for more info.

 <!-- Links -->